-On June 2, 2011, the Company amended and restated the terms of its existing senior secured credit facility (the "Prior Credit Facility"), which had been scheduled to mature on October 31, 2013.
-The amended and restated facility (the "Credit Facility"), with a scheduled maturity of October 31, 2015, has a maximum borrowing capacity of \$110.0 million, consisting of revolving asset-based loans of up to \$50.0 million, subject to a borrowing base calculation (as described below) and including a sublimit of \$20.0 million for letters of credit, and a revolving term loan of up to \$60.0 million.
-The Prior Credit Facility had a maximum borrowing capacity of \$75.0 million.
+On February 7, 2013, the Company amended and restated the terms of its existing senior secured credit facility (the "Prior Credit Facility").
+The amended and restated facility (the "Credit Facility"), with a scheduled maturity of February 7, 2018, has a maximum borrowing capacity of \$200.0 million.
+The Prior Credit Facility had a maximum borrowing capacity of \$110.0 million.
 Certain of the Company's subsidiaries serve as guarantors (the "Guarantors") of the Company's obligations under the Credit Facility.
 The Credit Facility is collateralized by a first priority security interest in substantially all of the present and future assets of the Company and the Guarantors.